$

 Types of Stablecoins

 Stablecoins differ in how they maintain their peg.
-Each approach involves different trade-offs between decentralization, capital efficiency, and risk.
+Each approach involves different trade-offs between decentralization, capital throughput, and risk.

 1. Fiat-Backed (Custodial)